Othello, Adams County, Washington

 Also known as Adams Cemetery.

-The American Legion Cemetery is located in rural Adams County, about 3 miles north of Othello.
-It was established in 1906 on one acre of land in the SE corner of Sec.
-14, Township 16, Range 20 (Sutton Road and Hwy 17).
+The American Legion Cemetery is in rural Adams County, about three miles north of Othello.
+It was established in 1906 on one acre of land in the southeast corner of Sec.
+14, Township 16, Range 20 (Sutton Road and Highway 17).
 The cemetery is well-kept at this time (Feb 2006) but does have problems with erosion (sandy soil) and gophers.
+American Legion (aka Adams) Cemetery is located northeast of Othello at the intersection of Sutton Road and Highway 17.

-The second account was written by their granddaughter, who said the couple deeded the land to Othello in 1905 because there was no city cemetery.
-The land remained vacant until Frances died, at which time she became the first to be buried there.
+The second account comes from their granddaughter, who offers a different perspective.
+She states that the couple deeded the land to the city of Othello in 1905 because there was no existing city cemetery.
+The land remained vacant until Frances died, when she became the first to be buried there.
+Regardless of which account is accurate, the cemetery has a rich history.

-Regardless of which account is correct, the little cemetery has a rich history.
-In addition to the Adams couple, other early families include the Bartons, Gochnauers, Mays, Morgans, Sanderses, Showalters and many more.
-Interestingly, the Adams children married some of the Showalter boys.
-When Francis could no longer care for the grounds, she passed the task to the Showalters.
-They were members of the American Legion and handed it over to that organization for care.
+Other early families buried there include the Adams couple, the Bartons, Gochnauers, Mays, Morgans, Sanderses, Showalters, and many more.
+Interestingly, the Adams children married some Showalter boys, creating a unique bond between these two families.
+When Francis could no longer maintain the grounds, he entrusted the cemetery care to the Showalters, who were members of the American Legion.
+They, in turn, passed the responsibility to that organization for ongoing maintenance.

-©2024 Civil War Veterans Buried In Washington State • All Rights Reserved.
+Visit the American Legion Cemetery in Othello Website©2024 Civil War Veterans Buried In Washington State • All Rights Reserved.